gonzal15/assignment-info/README.md

 > Why host text online as a static website rather than saving and sending the text as files?

 Files such as .docx or .pdf are saved and distributed once they are ready.
 A problem occurs when those files need to be updated.
-If someone has an older version of something you wrote and you need to get them the new and improved version, this can require creating a new file, notifying the person, etc. Unlike text files, hosting the text online provides the "once place of truth", and using a DVCS allows for the text to be updated in real time.
+If someone has an older version of something you wrote and you need to get them the new and improved version, this can require creating a new file, notifying the person, etc. Unlike text files, hosting the text online provides the "once place of truth", and updates can be made in real time.

 > I've hosted my resume, but my name at the top is showing up twice.
 How do I fix this?